5 Reasons You Should Visit Cades Cove in the Fall

 Cades Cove is one of the most popular spots in the Smoky Mountains National Park, and it’s not hard to see why.
 Visitors can explore hiking trails, historic sites, an auto tour, and more!
-During the fall season, Cades Cove comes alive with gorgeous colors and becomes an even more magical place to visit.
+During the autumn season, Cades Cove comes alive with the gorgeous fall foliage and becomes an even more magical place to visit.
 Here are 5 reasons you should visit Cades Cove in the fall.

 1. Gorgeous Fall Foliage

 Everyone knows the Smoky Mountains is beautiful all year round, but it’s especially beautiful during the fall when the leaves change from various shades of green to oranges, yellows, and reds.
 Late October into November is when the gorgeous fall foliage can best be seen in Cades Cove.
 The colors start to change at the highest elevations first, then they make their way down the mountainside.
 Make sure you bring your camera along with you when you visit — there are plenty of picture-perfect opportunities throughout Cades Cove!